rht-labs/enablement-docs/4-an-enslaved-hope/README.md

 # An Enslaved Hope

-> In this exercise we'll break free from the chains of point'n'click Jenkins by introducing pipeline as code in the form of `Jenkinsfile`.
-Following this we will introduce some new Jenkins slaves that will be used in later exercises.
+> In this exercise we will introduce some new Jenkins slaves that will be used in later exercises.
+We will also look at an alternative approach to doing build pipelines by creating an OpenShift buildConfig that contains our Jenkinsfile.

 ![jenkins-fail-meme](../images/exercise4/jenkins-fail-meme.jpeg)
 [image-ref](https://memegenerator.net/instance/76565947/days-since-its-been-0-days-since-a-jenkins-fail)